Enhancing Inclusivity for Visually Impaired Individuals in Video Games: A Study on Sound Design

 Audio description can be found in a number of media, including film, television, theatre, video games and others.

-theatre presents its own unique challenge: whereas other media (cinematographic works or video games) have a predetermined temporality with fixed action triggers, a play is live and can leave some room for improvisation, which means that audio-descriptions cannot be pre-recorded beforehand, at the risk of them not being synchronized with what is happening on stage.
+It should be noted, however, that among these different art forms, theatre presents its own unique challenge: whereas other media (cinematographic works or video games) have a predetermined temporality with fixed action triggers, a play is live and can leave some room for improvisation, which means that audio-descriptions cannot be pre-recorded beforehand, at the risk of them not being synchronized with what is happening on stage.

 For example, for theatrical performances, it is necessary for an « audio-describer » to be present on-site to describe visually what is happening on stage.